yiwenluo-gogogo/Telton/README.md

 ![](./guideimg/img4.png?raw=true "Optional Title")

 1.Turn on: This enables shortcut function, which allow you to write certain string into editor with two or three letter combination plus space.
-It will only works in PC-SAS or UNIX-SAS window, so it won't affect other work like email.
+It will works in all text-editor, like email, word editor, and browser etc.
 2.Turn off: This disables shortcut function.
 3.Help: Open help file with latest shortcutlist.
 4.Add: You can add new shortcut by typing into the window poped up.
 Keep in mind the abbreviation can only be two or three letter.